Zeb and Haniya: The Happy Song (2011–present)

-On 7 April 2011, while talking to NPR Music the band discussed music in a time of extremism in Pakistan.
+On 7 April 2011, while talking to NPR Music, the band discussed music in a time of extremism in Pakistan.
 The duo concluded regardless of the country situation they are fully focused on their work and are working on releasing an album.
-"It is relevant to us, this is the world that we are living in, this the situation that we are surrounded by and we are responding in someway or the other.
+"It is relevant to us, this is the world that we are living in, this is the situation that we are surrounded by and we are responding in someway or the other.
 This song we just wanted it to be a lovely pleasant song that makes you smile and makes you feel good", said Haniya Aslam.
 Zebunnisa Bangash added "Despite everything, there are beautiful things happening in this country, there are moments of happiness, there's happiness all around, so we thought it might actually be nice to bring that together into a song".

-On 11 May, in an interview to the newspaper The Express Tribune, Zeb and Haniya confirmed that they will be releasing a seven track Extended-play, The Happy Song, in fall through the record label True Brew Records.
-Zebunnisa Bangash during the interview, said "We are feeling a bit more confident, so we are taking a few experimental steps here and there, kind of pushing our envelope a little bit", and in regard to the album said "It's going to be a collaborative effort, and several known as well as lesser known people will be involved.
-Haniya Aslam, added "It's going to be exciting because the writings are being done without the aim of releasing an album, so the spirit in which things are being done has excited us".
-The band stated that they are looking forward in making a career in India; Zebunnisa said "India has a huge classical music tradition, which is one of my passions".
+On 11 May, in an interview with the newspaper The Express Tribune, Zeb and Haniya confirmed that they would be releasing a seven track extended-play, The Happy Song, in fall through the record label True Brew Records.
+Bangash said: "We are feeling a bit more confident, so we are taking a few experimental steps here and there, kind of pushing our envelope a little bit", and in regard to the album said "It's going to be a collaborative effort, and several known as well as lesser known people will be involved.
+Aslam added: "It's going to be exciting because the writings are being done without the aim of releasing an album, so the spirit in which things are being done has excited us".
+The band stated that they were looking forward to making a career in India; Bangash said "India has a huge classical music tradition, which is one of my passions".

-Zeb contributed to "Sooha Saha" for A R Rahman's Highway Hindi film music in 2014.
+Bangash contributed to "Sooha Saha" for A.R.
+Rahman's Highway Hindi film music in 2014.